Husband pursues six-figure settlement for wife’s mesothelioma

 A six-figure settlement was paid to the family of a woman who was exposed to asbestos at work in the 1980s.

-Impact: She was in hospital at the time of instruction, following a diagnosis of mesothelioma, and died during the course of the claim.
+Impact: She was in hospital at the time of instruction, following a diagnosis of mesothelioma, and sadly passed away during the course of the claim.

-How Slater and Gordon Helped: The claim was pursued by her husband.
+How Slater and Gordon helped: The claim was pursued by her husband.
 Thorough investigations were conducted into the factory where she had worked in the 1980s.
 Statements were obtained from former colleagues, which confirmed that there was little or no asbestos in the factory.
 Three hairdressers were located as potential defendants as our client’s wife had frequently changed the filters on the hairdryers and carried out maintenance on the equipment which contained asbestos.
+The claim was successfully concluded with a six-figure settlement which will support our client and his family in future.

-If you have any questions about the above case study or would like to speak with a personal injury solicitor regarding asbestos-related disease, call us for a free consultation on 0800 916 9046 or contact us online.
+If you have any questions about the above case study or would like to speak with a personal injury lawyer specialising in asbestos-related disease cases, contact us online.

 Related Case Studies